oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-45-prohibited-ssvc-decision-point-namespace.md

 ### Prohibited SSVC Decision Point Namespace

-For each SSVC decision point given under `selections` with a `namespace` other than case-sensitive reserved values, it MUST be tested that the
+For each SSVC decision point given under `selections` with a `namespace` other than case-sensitive registered values, it MUST be tested that the
-`namespace` it not equal to the case-insensitive reserved values.
+`namespace` it not equal to the case-insensitive registered values.

-> The following values are reserved:
+> According to the SSVC project, the following values are currently registered:
 >
 > ```
 >   cvssv4